-- "Grounding" alarm scans map area within 1 nautical mile range in front of your course line (plus 8 degrees to the left and 8 degrees to the right direction) in order to find objects dangerous for navigation, such as shallow water (depth areas), intertidal areas, land, rocks, obstructions and shoreline constructions.
-You can set the minimum depth value for this alarm on the "Alarms" page; - "Depth" alarm is automatically triggered when the depth value read by the depth transducer is within or outside the depth range; - "Anchor" alarm is triggered when the ship moves off the current ship's position location; - "XTD" alarm is triggered when the vessel is deviating from a defined course.
+- "Grounding" alarm scans map area within 1 nautical mile range in front of your course line (plus 8 degrees to the left and 8 degrees to the right direction) in order to find objects dangerous for navigation, such as shallow water (depth areas), seabed areas, intertidal areas, land, rocks, areas with navigation limits or interdictions, obstacles under the water surface, obstructions and shoreline constructions.
+You can set the minimum depth value for this alarm on the "Alarms" page; - "Bottom Lost Alarm" is automatically triggered when the plotter stops receiving depth information from Fish Finder or any other connected depth sensors. - "Depth" alarm is automatically triggered when the depth value read by the depth transducer is within or outside the depth range; - "Anchor" alarm is triggered when the ship moves off the current ship's position location; - "XTD" alarm is triggered when the vessel is deviating from a defined course.
 Cross track distance value can be set in "General Settings" > "Navigation" > "XTD Value NM"; - "Boundary Crossing" alarm is triggered when a watched boundary (Par.
-9.5.3) and is crossed by a vessel; - "Arriving at Destination" alarm is triggered when the distance to destination becomes smaller than the value specified in "General Settings" > "Navigation" > "Arrival Circle Radius NM"; - "Own Ship Speed" alarm is triggered when ship speed is within or outside specified range;
+9.5.3) and is crossed by a vessel; - "Arriving at Destination" alarm is triggered when the distance to destination becomes smaller than the value specified in "General Settings" > "Navigation" > "Arrival Circle Radius NM";

-- "Trip Meter" alarm is triggered when the distance that ship passed till last "Trip Meter" databox reset, exceeds the preset one; - "Surface Temperature" alarm is triggered when the temperature is within or outside the specified range; - "Temperature Shear" alarm is triggered when the temperature changes with the preset amount of degrees during one minute.
+- "Own Ship Speed" alarm is triggered when ship speed is within or outside specified range; - "Trip Meter" alarm is triggered when the distance that ship passed till last "Trip Meter" databox reset, exceeds the preset one; - "Surface Temperature" alarm is triggered when the temperature is within or outside the specified range; - "Temperature Shear" alarm is triggered when the temperature changes with the preset amount of degrees during one minute.

-NOTE: Grounding alarm works only with C-Map or Navionics micro SD card with detailed map.
+NOTE: Grounding alarm works only with C-Map micro SD card with detailed map.
+Navionics and POLARIS Charts do not support grounding alarm.